 Botrytis cinerea provides a model generalist pathogen for studying quantitative interactions with plant hosts, and underlying evolutionary processes for this generalist in contrast to specialist pathogens.
 Botrytis cinerea is a broad generalist pathogen that can infect most tested plants from bryophytes to eudicots and causes pre- and post-harvest crop losses in many plant species {Nicot 1996; Elad 2007; Fillinger 2015}.
-Individual isolates of B. cinerea display the same broad host range as the generalist species {Deighton 2001; Finkers 2007; Ten Have 2007; Corwin 2016} in contrast to pathogens like Fusarium oxysporum where the species can infect a number of hosts, but each isolate is highly host specific {Katan 1999; Barrett 2012}.
-Even though B. cinerea isolates have broad host ranges, individual isolates display significant variation in virulence phenotypes.
-Genetic variation between pathogen isolates in the production of the phytotoxins, botrydial and botcinic acid, differentially controls virulence on host plants including tomato {Siewers 2005; Dalmais 2011}.
-More recently, natural variation in VELVET, a gene involved in development and secondary metabolism, led to quantitative variation in virulence on multiple host plants {Schumacher 2012}.
-Additionally, B. cinerea has genetic variation in virulence genes that can control degradation of different plant cell walls {Rowe 2007}.
-In combination, the genetic variation in diverse virulence mechanisms can contribute to the formation of quantitative differences in virulence between the isolates {ten Have 1998}.
-In support of this is genomic sequencing of diverse B. cinerea isolates, showing that they contain a high level of genomic sequence diversity spread across the genome.
+Individual isolates of B. cinerea display the same broad host range as the generalist species {Deighton 2001; Finkers 2007; Ten Have 2007; Corwin 2016} in contrast to pathogens like Fusarium oxysporum where the species can infect diverse hosts, but each isolate is highly host specific {Katan 1999; Barrett 2012}.
+Additionally, B. cinerea isolates display significant variation in virulence phenotypes partly due to genetic variation in specific virulence mechanisms like the production of the phytotoxins, botrydial and botcinic acid {Siewers 2005; Dalmais 2011}.
+This genetic variation also influences cell wall degrading enzymes and key regulators of virulence like VELVET that quantitatively control virulence on multiple host plants {Schumacher 2012}{Rowe 2007}.
+This genetic variation in diverse virulence mechanisms can contribute to the formation of quantitative differences in virulence between the isolates {ten Have 1998}.
+In support of this is genomic sequencing of diverse B. cinerea isolates that found a high level of genomic sequence diversity spread across the genome.
 The polymorphism rate in B. cinerea is 6.6 SNP/kb in this study which is more variable than previously studied plant pathogens (1-2 SNP/kb in Blumeria graminis, 5.5 SNP/kb in the compact genome of the obligate biotroph Plasmodiophora brassicae) {Hacquard 2013; Wicker 2013}, and on par with the genetic diversity found in the human pathogen Mycobacterium tuberculosis (2.9 to 6.2 SNP/kb) {Power 2017; Farhat 2013; Desjardins 2016}.
-Further, these isolates show that the species has a high level of recombination and genomic admixture.
-As such, this collection of B. cinerea isolates contains genetic variation in a wide range of virulence mechanisms, offering the potential to challenge the host with a blend of diverse virulence mechanisms, and the potential to identify the pathogen variation controlling quantitative virulence even in non-model plant systems.
+The genomic sequencing of these isolates showed that the species has a high level of recombination and genomic admixture.
+As such, a collection of B. cinerea isolates contains genetic variation in a wide range of virulence mechanisms, offering the potential to challenge the host with a blend of diverse virulence mechanisms.
+This can potentially identify the pathogen variation controlling quantitative virulence even in non-model plant systems.